gray rectangle with angle

 Buy Now

 The freight industry has increasingly become a target for cybercriminals looking to steal carriers’ identities, pay, and even cargo.
-Scammers are getting craftier, and phishing and smishing attacks are becoming more common.
+Scammers are getting craftier and attacks are becoming more common.
 This is costing businesses millions of dollars, not just in wasted time, but also in lost revenue.

-Scammers are constantly developing new tricks, making it harder even for the best security systems to stop them.
+Bad actors are constantly developing new tricks, using phishing, smashing, and quishing, making it harder even for the best security systems to stop them.
 And falling victim can result in financial loss, data breaches, and operational disruptions.
 As these scams get extremely good at looking like “the real thing” and become difficult to identify, it’s critical to educate yourself.
-Being able to consistently detect phishing emails in your inbox and smishing texts on your smartphone is key to protecting you and your business.
+Being able to consistently detect phishing emails in your inbox, smishing texts on your smartphone, and quishing QR codes that seem legitimate is key to protecting you and your business.

 Phishing is a scam where cybercriminals try to steal your sensitive information, like account numbers or passwords.
 They do this by sending fake emails or creating fake websites that look like they’re from a legitimate company or someone you trust.
 Once they have your information, they can use it to hack into your accounts and intercept or redirect funds or payments, leaving you holding the bag and cleaning up a financial mess.